Arnavgr8/SilicoBattlesPrelims/README.md

 Keep trading amounts and stock choices consistent with your strategy type.

-You can take inspiration from the examples shared but using exact same logic will lead to disqualification.

 In the simulations, you'll face off only against other school's logics, not the examples.

 ## How We Use Your Strategy